AdobeDocs/campaign-standard.en/help/administration/using/supported-mobile-use-cases.md

 * [Implement a custom event in your mobile app to trigger In-App messages](../administration/using/supported-mobile-use-cases.md#custom-event-inapp)
 * [Set linkage fields for additional authentication for the profile template that is based In-App messages](../administration/using/supported-mobile-use-cases.md#linkage-fields-inapp)

-To configure these use cases, you need the following extensions from Experience Platform Launch:
+To configure these use cases, you need the following extensions from [!DNL Experience Platform Launch]:

 * **[!DNL Adobe Campaign Standard]** <br>To install and configure the Campaign Standard extension, see [Configure the Campaign Standard extension in Experience Platform Launch](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-campaign-standard#configure-the-campaign-standard-extension-in-experience-platform-launch).
 * **[!DNL Mobile Core]**, which is automatically installed. <br>For more information about the Mobile Core extension, see [Mobile Core](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core).